Automattic/vip-container-images/README.md

 ## Updating Docker images

 This repository has Dependabot [set up](.github/dependabot.yml).
 Whenever a Docker base image has a new available version, the bot will open a Pull Request with the change.

+## Adding, Updating, and Removing Subtrees
+There are scripts that can be used to add, update and remove WordPress version subtrees.
+Interface with these scripts in the following ways:

+`$> wordpress/add-version.sh 5.9.1 5.9.1`
+  This can be used to add a new WordPress version.
+The second parameter is a tag for the github repository.
+Alternatively you can use a commit hash.

+`$> wordpress/update-version.sh 5.9.1`
+  This can be used to update a version to its most recent tag/commit.

+`$> wordpress/delete-version.sh 5.9.1`
+  This can be used to delete a subtree.